 motorcycle engine based 1200cc class of open wheel type (sprint car appearing)

 race cars, currently competing with the Colorado Outlaw Racing Assoc.
 LLC., at

 El Paso County Speedway located at Calhan, in the State of Colorado, and

-possibly participating in any bordering states.
+possibly participating at other tracks in Colorado, or in any bordering states.

 pages contain the official rules and car specifications for all sanctioned